munificent/game-programming-patterns/book/dirty-flag.markdown

 ## Intent

-*Avoid unneeded work by deferring it until the result is needed.*
+*Avoid unnecessary work by deferring it until the result is needed.*

 ## Motivation

 "Flag" and "bit" are synonymous in programming: they both mean a single micron of data that can be in one of two states.
-With bits we say "true" or "false".
+With bits we call them "true" and "false".
 For flags, you sometimes hear "set" and "cleared".
 I'll use all of these interchangeably.
-"Dirty bit" is an equally <span name="specific">common</span> name for this pattern, but I figured I'd stick with a name that didn't seem quite so prurient.
+"Dirty bit" is an equally <span name="specific">common</span> name for this pattern, but I figured I'd stick with the name that didn't seem as prurient.

 <aside name="specific">